Attempted assassination of Imran Khan: Domestic

-PTI members Asad Umar and Mian Aslam released a statement, saying that Khan has asked them to issue it on his behalf.
+PTI members Asad Umar and Mian Aslam Iqbal released a statement, saying that Khan has asked them to issue it on his behalf.
 They said that Khan "believes there are 3 people on whose behest this was done – Shehbaz Sharif, Rana Sanaullah and Major General Faisal Naseer".
 He said he was receiving information and is saying this on that basis.
 One day after Khan was shot, he stated "I will give a call to march on Islamabad once I get better".